amckinney/backend-dev/docs/01-lesson.md

 At this stage in your programming career, you're likely well acquainted with the command line and basic shell programming.
-Whether it's navigating around your local filesystem, ssh'ing into remote machines, or commiting your code in `git`, each of these common operations often involve using the command line in your terminal of choice.
+Whether it's navigating around your local filesystem, ssh'ing into remote machines, or committing your code in `git`, each of these common operations often involve using the command line in your terminal of choice.